Disney stock price takes a hit after Disney Plus subscribers grow more slowly than expected

 Disney shares were down more than 4% in pre-market trading on Friday.

 With its disappointing numbers, Disney joins rival Netflix, which last month reported significantly slowed subscriber growth in the first quarter.
-The service added 4 million compared to an expected 6 million.
+The service added 4 million compared to an expected 6 million subscribers.
 Both companies are coming off a year in which people around the world were sheltering in place due to COVID-19 restrictions, but as those continue to lift, more people may decide to cut down on the number of streaming services they subscribe to.

-Disney reported EPS of 79 cents for its second fiscal quarter, far higher than the 27 cents analysts were expecting.
+Disney reported earnings per share of 79¢ for its second fiscal quarter, far higher than the 27¢ analysts were expecting.
 But revenue was slightly lower than projections: $15.61 billion versus $15.87 billion.